SamDuan/DA-p3/submission.md

 ### Inconsistent post codes
 To standardize the postal codes, the following codes are inserted into data.py to convert all the postal codes into a basic 5-digit format.

-Define a function to update the postal codes
+Defining a function to update the postal codes

 ``` python
 def update_postcode(postcode):